Sudden Infant Deaths: Baby dies after neck is caught in sleep tent - NZ Herald

 "Some cultural norms are coming into play.
 It doesn't matter how many pamphlets they get, they aren't going to change those practices."

-The key, she said, was to find a way a safer way for parents to continue with those practices - such as using Pēpi Pods for those who want babies in their beds.
+The key, she said, was to find a way a safer way for parents to continue with those practices - such as using wahakura for those who want babies in their beds.

 Hart said another dangerous cultural trend that was seen in some Asian families was the use of sleep tents that go over the bed the baby is sleeping in.